MHESAC/ghpages/README.md

 Edit and view changes at http://localhost:4000/

-Commit changes and push to the `gh-pages` branch to deploy to production.

 Run tests:
 ```
 > rake test
 ```

+Push to any branch other than `gh-pages` and CircleCI will build and deploy to test.

+Push to the `gh-pages` branch to deploy to production.